earthly/website/blog/_posts/2021-12-23-golang-command-line.md

 	}
 ```

-And with that I have a working client.
+And with that I have a working client, though basic client.
 I'm going to add some light testing and then call it a day.

-## Test the Happy Path
+## Testing the Happy Path

-I could write extensive unit tests for this, but nothing turns on my implementation so instead I will just exercise the happy path with this script:
+I could write extensive unit tests for this, but important depends on `activityclient`.
+So instead I will just exercise the happy path with this script:

 ```
 #!/usr/bin/env sh